Cyprus Pet Passport & Import Regulations

 Non-Commercial Transport: the owner or a legal representative of the owner is traveling with or within 5 days of the pet AND the transport does not involve purchase, sale or transfer of ownership.

-Non-Commercial Travel to Cyprus from a country outside of the EU:
+Non-Commercial Transport to Cyprus from a country outside of the EU:

 Regulations in steps 1 and 2 apply.
 If entering Cyprus from a high-rabies country, step 3 applies as well.